assafY/api-v1-client-csharp/docs/wallet.md

                     // send 0.2 bitcoins with a custom fee of 100,000 satoshis and a note
-                    // public notes require a minimum transaction value of 0.005 BTC BitcoinValue fee = BitcoinValue.FromSatoshis(10000);
+                    // public notes require a minimum transaction value of 0.005 BTC
+                    // this will throw an error if insufficient wallet funds BitcoinValue fee = BitcoinValue.FromSatoshis(10000);
                     BitcoinValue amount = BitcoinValue.FromSatoshis(20000000);
                     PaymentResponse payment = _wallet.SendAsync("1dice6YgEVBf88erBFra9BHf6ZMoyvG88", amount, fee: fee, note: "Amazon payment").Result;